abelcheung/rifiuti2/_posts/2015-05-18-pain-in-timezone-support.md

 tags: [development]
 ---

+**Four years later:** [`GDateTime` structure][7] will be used to simplify cross platform handling of such date / time issue.
+Let's see how far it can go.
+{: .box-note}

-Haven&apos;t anticipated the addition of timezone info has caused so much grief for me, though lots of &ldquo;fun&rdquo; are uncovered during the process.
+Haven't anticipated the addition of timezone info has caused so much grief for me, though lots of &ldquo;fun&rdquo; are uncovered during the process.
 <!--more-->